damiencurtis/notion-ui-optimizer/README.md

 - Continuously monitors the UI to apply changes as pages load dynamically.
 - Debounces UI updates during window resize to improve performance.
 - Detailed console logging for debugging (can be toggled).
+- Compact header layout: reduces spacing when no cover image is present, aligns "Add cover" button with the page icon, restores default layout when a cover is added.
+- Automatic hiding of Notion AI button.

 ---